TechnovaTech/Laundry-main/README.md

 6. Check file paths carefully - "admin panel" has a space in the folder name
 7. Mobile apps use Capacitor for Android builds
 8. Database operations go through the admin panel API
+9. Google Auth is initialized on app startup for native platforms
+10. Use environment variables for API URLs (VITE_API_URL / NEXT_PUBLIC_API_URL)